 sep-1-update

 Sepsis is one of the most deadly and costly conditions.
-But soon poor SEP-1 performance could be even costlier for your hospital.
-Starting in 2024, SEP-1 will be included in CMS’s hospital Value-Based Purchasing (VBP) program.
+But now poor SEP-1 performance could be even costlier for your hospital.
+Starting January 1, 2024, SEP-1 is included in CMS’s hospital Value-Based Purchasing (VBP) program.

 The VBP program rewards hospitals for the quality of care they provide across four domains: Clinical Outcomes, Personal and Community Engagement, Safety, and Efficiency and Cost Reduction.
-The measure will be included in the Safety Domain as it aims to increase patient safety and further improve the quality of care.
+The measure is included in the Safety Domain as it aims to increase patient safety and further improve the quality of care.

 A 2022 study in CHEST showed that completion of all SEP-1 compliance elements is associated with a lower 30-day mortality rate and a shorter length of stay.1 And while the reporting requirement has helped increase bundle compliance, there is still further to go.
 In July of 2018, the national average for compliance was about 49%.
 In 2019 and 2020 performance increased to about 60%, which then dipped slightly during COVID.